 The most ideal milk to make perfect foam is cold skim milk.
 Whole milk or cream will not froth as easily because of their weight.
-Cold milk will work better than warm or room temperature milk.
-You can even add an ice cube to the milk to bring down the temperature.
+Cold milk will work better than warm or room-temperature milk.
+You can add an ice cube to the milk to reduce the temperature.

-Pour milk fresh from the refrigerator into a stainless steel pitcher, preferably cold as well.
+Pour milk fresh from the refrigerator into a stainless steel pitcher, preferably cold.
 Fill the pitcher less than half full to leave room for the foam.
-Place the steam wand into the milk at a 90 degree angle, as close to the center of the container as possible.
+Place the steam wand into the milk at a 90-degree angle, as close to the center of the container as possible.
 Start by touching the head of the wand to the bottom of the pitcher.
 Turn on the wand to its full strength, using as much air pressure as possible.

-Once the milk begins to rise, after ten to thirty seconds, bring the pitcher down so that the wand head is just under the surface of the milk.
+Once the milk begins to rise, after ten to thirty seconds, bring the pitcher down so that the wand head is just under the surface.
 The key at this point is sound.
 If the steam wand makes a screeching or hissing sound, and the milk is upset and bubbling, the wand isn’t deep enough within the milk.
-Raise the pitcher slightly until the steam wand makes a smooth humming sound, while the milk steadily rises into a creamy, airy foam.
+Raise the pitcher slightly until the steam wand makes a smooth humming sound while the milk steadily rises into a creamy, airy foam.

 Pulling the Perfect Espresso Shot

-Next, put just enough ground espresso into the porta-filter to reach the top.
+Next, put just enough ground espresso into the portafilter to reach the top.
 Level off any excess grinds with the flat edge of a knife.
-The espresso now needs to be pressed down, or tamped.
-This is because it is important that the espresso is extremely tight and nonporous, so that when the pressurized hot water travels though the grounds, it can take with it the highest amount of coffee essences.
+The espresso now needs to be pressed down or tamped.
+This is because the espresso must be extremely tight and nonporous so that when the pressurized hot water travels through the grounds, it can take the highest amount of coffee essences with it.

-Once the shot has been pulled, you can either pour the espresso over your cup of frothed milk, or vice versa.
-Use a spatula when pouring the milk so that you can control the amount of liquid you prefer versus the amount of foam.
+Once the shot has been pulled, you can either pour the espresso over your cup of a frothed mil or vice versa.
+Use a spatula when pouring the milk to control the amount of liquid you prefer versus the amount of foam.
 You now have a perfect cup of cappuccino.